Eating As a Family Could Have a Major Impact on The Health of Your Children

 1. Set a set dinner meal a day or even one in a week where the family sits down and eats together as a family.
 Switching off mobile phones, turning off the TV and putting away any distractions.

-2. Try eating breakfast as a family, even if this includes a single parent of carer.
-Organising this may mean waking up ten minutes earlier but the long term health benefits is worth it.
+2. Try eating breakfast as a family, even if this includes a single parent or carer.
+Organising this may mean waking up ten minutes earlier, but the long-term health benefits is worth it.

 3. Discuss with your children the choices available for breakfast.
-This can be a great time to educate your children of why certain foods may be better choices.
+This can be a fun time to educate your children about why certain foods may be better choices.

-5. Give different members of the family different roles in the meal e.g. the different roles could include meal preparation, meal cooking, setting the table and cleaning up.
+5. Give different members of the family distinct roles in the meal e.g. The distinct roles could include meal preparation, meal cooking, setting the table and cleaning up.

-7. Remember you are a role model, if you only drink soft drinks at meal time you cannot expect your children to always select milk or water.
-By looking after your health and choosing a diet that allows you to be the healthiest you is also assisting your children.
+7. Remember you are a role model, if you only drink soft drinks at mealtimes, you cannot expect your children to always select milk or water.
+By looking after your health and choosing a diet that allows you to be the healthiest you are also assisting your children.

 References: